Closing the Gap Clearinghouse

 The AIHW and AIFS were officially advised by the Department of the Prime Minister and Cabinet in May 2014 that there would be no ongoing funding for the Closing the Gap Clearinghouse after June 2014.
 All resources and publications currently on the website will continue to be publicly available.
 However once all commissioned issues papers and resource sheets have been released (towards the end of 2014), no new material will be added to the CTGCH website.

-For more information about the Clearinghouse, please contact the Department of the Prime Minister and Cabinet.
+For more information about the Clearinghouse, please visit the Closing the Gap Clearinghouse website.